Submissions

 1. Original title (in English and Spanish).

-2. Author(s) name(s) and surname(s) initials.
+2. Author(s) name(s) initials, and surname(s).

-3. Location of work.
+3. Place of work.
 City.
 Country

 4. Address of the first author and of the corresponding author (including an institutional e-mail address).